pingcap/docs/tiup/tiup-component-dm.md

 # TiUP DM

-Similar to [TiUP Cluster](/tiup/tiup-component-cluster.md) which is used to manage TiDB clusters, TiUP DM is a cluster management component for DM clusters.
-You can use the TiUP DM component to perform daily operations and maintenance tasks of DM clusters, including deploying, starting, stopping, destroying, elastic scaling, upgrading DM clusters, and managing the configuration parameters of the DM cluster.
+Similar to [TiUP Cluster](/tiup/tiup-component-cluster.md) which is used to manage TiDB clusters, TiUP DM is used to manage DM clusters.
+You can use the TiUP DM component to perform daily operations and maintenance tasks of DM clusters, including deploying, starting, stopping, destroying, elastic scaling, upgrading DM clusters, and managing the configuration parameters of DM clusters.

 ## Syntax